björk says that she was sexually harassed by a danish director

 In the wake of the sexual harassment allegations made against Harvey Weinstein, thousands of women have opened up about their experiences with harassment.
 Numerous high-profile women in Hollywood have spoken of an industry riddled with serious issues, model Cameron Russell has started an Instagram featuring similar tales from the fashion industry, and the hashtag #MeToo is trending on Twitter attached to endless stories of harassment, exposing the sheer magnitude of this problem.

 Björk is the latest to share her own experiences.
-In a Facebook post she says that she was "inspired by the women everywhere who are speaking up online to tell about [her] experience with a Danish director."
-When she started working as an actress, she continues, she realized that her "role as a lesser sexually harassed being was the norm and set in stone with the director and a staff of dozens who enabled it and encouraged it."
+In a Facebook post she says that she was "inspired by the women everywhere who are speaking up online to tell about [her] experience with a danish director".
+When she started working as an actress, she continues, she realised that her "role as a lesser sexually harassed being was the norm and set in stone with the director and a staff of dozens who enabled it and encouraged it".

 Read the full post below.